Supplies

 Food and water

-• Plenty of water unless you find a stream or walk past a hut you won’t find water so take enough for a full day out.
-At least 2L per person is a good place to start.
+• Take enough water to last the day - unless you know that you'll find a stream, or walk past a hut, you'll need to take enough for the trip.
+For most tramps, 2L per person is a good place to start.

-• Enough food to last an extra night out or an emergency situation.
+• Bring enough food to last an extra night out or an emergency situation.
 Read our blog on spare meals via Backcountry Cuisine.

 Watch how to pack food an water